scifi316/approximate-quilting-image-sequencer/docs/INSTALL.md

 ### Modifying and testing
 __NOTE:__ Make sure you use the "activated" terminal to run the python files as it may fail to load the necessary libraries during certain steps.

 Any changes made to the input database located in `/data/images/input` requires a rebuild of the database binaries and headings.
-To accomplish such, navigate to the folder `/src/database/` and run the `build_database.py` to rebuild the database, this will take some time but should generate new binaries/headings.
+To accomplish such, navigate to the folder `/src/test/proto` and run the `poc1.py` file to rebuild the database, this will take some time but should generate the new binaries/headings.

 To generate a video, make sure [FFMPEG](https://www.ffmpeg.org/download.html) is already installed on your system.
 This program works by sequentially generating each frame from a source video using the database of images given.